Life Expectancy of a Dog with Dilated Cardiomyopathy: Prognosis Factors

 Boxer Breed

-DCM is a disease where the heart becomes enlarged and the muscles weaken, reducing its ability to pump blood effectively according to NCBI.
-It’s commonly seen in large-breed dogs but can occur in any size.
-Causes range from genetics to taurine deficiencies, although the exact cause remains unidentified in many cases.
+It’s normally seen in big-breed dogs but can occur in any size.
+Causes range from genetics to taurine deficiencies, despite the fact that the precise cause stays unidentified in masses of times.

 Symptoms and Diagnosis

-• Chest X-rays: To observe heart enlargement.
+• Chest X-rays: To have a look at heart growth.

 Treatment Options